ThePerfectComputer/bluespec-docs/content/_index.md

 I have a dayjob, so I'll port what I can when I get a chance.
 Yes, I [already tried](https://github.com/B-Lang-org/bsc/issues/377#issuecomment-1378079031) using pandoc.

+I'e also begun looking through the bsc compiler sources, and may be able to write a pass that pulls out a bunch of the bsc docs automatically.
+More on this soon.

 # Why Bluespec?

 There are a lot of High Level HDLs(HLHDLs).
 Whilst many of the HLHDLs focus on offering a better type system and offering parameterization, BlueSpec goes a step further and helps the digital logic designer avoid mistakes at a formal compiler level.
 To this end, I've made the following table to help the reader get a feel for where BlueSpec might sit amongst peers in HDL land.